U0001F3A2/bse-2025-2-decipher1/TESTING_REPORT.md

 ✅ **Deployment workflow verified**
 ✅ **All Makefile targets functional**

-The BSU Decentralized Index Fund is **production-ready** for local development and testnet deployment.
+The Decentralized Index Fund is **production-ready** for local development and testnet deployment.

 ## Quick Verification Commands